llaville/php-compatinfo/README.md

 # License

-This handler is licensed under the BSD-3-clauses License - see the `LICENSE` file for details
+This software is licensed under the BSD-3-clauses License - see the `LICENSE` file for details